There are three layers to unfreedom or authoritarian thinking that is sweeping the world today.

 During a recession, for instance, the number of things out of control appears to grow – inducing the sense of uncertainty and helplessness.
 The gradual loss of economic standing leads to an ever increasing level of anxiety about the future and aversion of further losses undermines innovation, risk-taking and progress.
 Survival-mentality takes over and stifles risk-taking and the desire to grow.
 This can further undermine the economy by focusing on stagnation and preservation.

-This post was part of our series on the slow buildup of authoritarianism, called Jumping Frog – Boiling Frog, introducing people who have left as well as people who stayed.
-(Although, given the nature of helplessness, a slowly freezing frog would have been a better metaphor)
+This post was part of our series on the slow buildup of authoritarianism, called Jumping Frog – Boiling Frog.
+(Although, given the nature of helplessness, a slowly freezing frog would have been a better metaphor.)
+The following posts will elaborate on the emerging thinking patterns, such as mistrust, the loss of individual perspective and social capital, and aggression towards the underdog.

 Follow us on Facebook , Twitter @_MwBp , or subscribe to newsletter